WhitelistVideo

 Benefits Problems

-The Core Problem
+The Real Problem

+YouTube’s goal is retention.
 That means:

 Introducing WhitelistVideo

-• It blocks ALL videos by default
+• It blocks everything by default.

 Feature YouTube Kids WhitelistVideo